Is quitting smoking giving you the blues?

 Quitting smoking might lead to some temporary anxiety, especially if you're already feeling a bit vulnerable.

 Smoking can be an important social crutch or stress reliever for some people.
-However, research into smoking and stress has shown that instead of helping people to relax, smoking actually increases anxiety and tension.
+However, research into smoking and stress has shown that instead of helping people to relax, smoking actually increases anxiety.

-Research also suggests that the more you smoke the more likely you are to develop a mental illness, the more likely you are to feel anxious or depressed and the more likely you are to use more drugs and alcohol which will make things worse.
+Research also suggests that the more you smoke the more likely you are to develop a mental illness, the more likely you are to feel anxious or depressed and the more likely you are to use more drugs and alcohol, making things worse.

 Smoking and mental health

-If you already have a mental health problem you’re more likely to be a smoker, smoke more heavily than the general population, and as a result more likely to suffer ill health.
+If you already have a mental health difficulty you’re more likely to be a smoker, smoke more heavily than the general population, and as a result, be more likely to suffer ill health.

 Sometimes smokers who suffer from mental health problems feel that there's nothing they can do about smoking except continue, but this isn’t true.
 With the right help and support many people quit, and the benefits can be enormous.

-Here are some things you should know about your mental health while you quit smoking:
+Here are some things you should know about your mental health while you quit smoking or:

 Depression and anxiety are a common symptom of nicotine withdrawal.
-If you are already suffering from depression and anxiety, it is possible that these conditions may worsen for a few weeks after you quit.
+If you are already suffering from depression and anxiety, it is possible that these conditions may worsen for a few weeks after you quit before they get better.
 Be strong - this will pass, and once it does, you’ll be so glad you still decided to quit.

 Healthy body, healthy mind

 We all know the benefits of exercise are pretty massive.
-This is especially important for when you’re quitting smoking.
-It will keep you occupied and keep your mind off stressful situations.
+This is especially important when you’re quitting smoking.
+It will keep you occupied, and give your brain chemistry the boost it needs while going though withdrawal.
 Even a brisk walk once a day can be a huge help.